 Bank Line of Credit.
 Our bank line of credit extends until February 2022 and is collateralized by our accounts receivable.
-Our borrowing capacity is up to \$50.0 million at the one-month London Interbank Offered Rate, or LIBOR, plus a spread based on our funded debt ratio, or in the absence of LIBOR, the prime rate (4.00% at March 31, 2017).
-The one-month LIBOR rate at March 31, 2017 was 0.98%.
+Our borrowing capacity is up to \$50.0 million at the one-month London Interbank Offered Rate, or LIBOR, plus a spread based on our funded debt ratio, or in the absence of LIBOR, the prime rate (4.25% at June 30, 2017).
+The one-month LIBOR rate at June 30, 2017 was 1.22%.
 In addition, we have the option to increase the facility by an additional \$30.0 million to meet additional borrowing requirements.
 Our credit facility is subject to certain covenant requirements which are described below under "Factors Affecting Sources of Liquidity."
-We did not have any borrowings under the credit facility during the quarter ended March 31, 2017.
+At June 30, 2017, the entire \$50 million facility was available for borrowing.